-It is expected that this new seismic programme will further confirm the high potential in the Tethys Bokhtar PSC acreage in which Tethys owns an 85% interest.
-Tethys continues to hold discussions with a number of potential farminees with the aim of concluding an agreement by year-end.
+It is expected that this new seismic programme will further confirm the high potential in the Tethys PSC acreage.
+Tethys owns an 85% interest in the Bokhtar PSC (through its subsidiary Kulob Petroleum Limited).

 Tethys is focused on oil and gas exploration and production activities in Central Asia with activities currently in the Republics of Kazakhstan, Tajikistan and Uzbekistan.
 This highly prolific oil and gas area is rapidly developing and Tethys believes that significant potential exists in both exploration and in discovered deposits.

 This press release contains "forward-looking information" which may include, but is not limited to, statements with respect to our operations.
 Such forward-looking statements reflect our current views with respect to future events and are subject to certain risks, uncertainties and assumptions.
-See our Annual Information Form for the year ended December 31, 2011 for a description of risks and uncertainties relevant to our business, including our exploration activities (which are incorporated herein by reference).
-The "forward looking statements" contained herein speak only as of the date of this press release and, unless required by applicable law, the Company undertakes no obligation to publicly update or revise such information, whether as a result of new information, future events or otherwise.
+See our Annual Information Form for the year ended December 31, 2011 for a description of risks and uncertainties relevant to our business, including our exploration activities.
+A barrel of oil equivalent ("boe") conversion ratio of 6,000 cubic feet (169.9 cubic metres) of natural gas = 1 barrel of oil has been used and is based on the standard energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.